 As we are based at the coast of KZN, the average humidity levels in our snake room are between 60% and 85%.You could go to your local pet store or gardening store and pick up a hygrometer to accurately measure the humidity in your snakes enclosure should you wish to do so.
 We do not , due to our local climate.

 An easy way to adjust humidity levels in your enclosure is by increasing/decreasing the size of the water bowl.
 Conversely, you can increase/decrease the amount of ventilation the enclosure receives.
 Weekly misting will be hugely beneficial for a ball python.
 We mist our Ball pythons at least twice a week.

 We use Coconut Husk as our substrate for all our semi adults and adult Ball Pythons.
-Our hatchlings are kept on Pine shavings (small flakes).
+Our hatchlings are kept on wood chips.
 We find both easy to spot clean and easy to replace entirely.

 We provide a hide on the warm side of the tub.
 We use a size that will fit the animal “snug”.
 I would err on the side of the hide being too small instead of too large as this may make the snake feel insecure and lead to feeding issues.